It’s a safe space to talk about where things are going or high level discussions about design and how to collaborate and work better.

 Design thinking is some of the tools or techniques we use to solve problems for our clients.
 In design thinking, we think about it as finding the intersection of viability, desirability, and feasibility.

 Design thinking is a human-centered process for creative problem solving.
-It forces brands to think of the humans they are designing their product or service for in order to answer the question: What’s the human need behind it?
+It forces brands to think of who they’re designing for to answer the question: What’s the human need behind it?

-As García sees it, you need to start the design process with understanding what’s desirable from the user perspective, as opposed to viability and feasibility.
+As García sees it, you need to start the design process with understanding what’s desirable from the user perspective.
 “If you leave your user out of it or behind at [any] point, it is going to catch up to you,” García says.
 “You start seeing users demand more from their brands and clients and their apps and their services.”

-García points out that people are now more used to exceptional user experiences like Airbnb and Uber, which raises the bar for how brands employ design thinking to create better products, services, and internal processes.
+García points out that people are now more used to exceptional user experiences like Airbnb and Uber.
+This raises the bar for how brands employ design thinking to create better products, services, and internal processes.

 The benefits of change (3:24)